 The 2007 Plan emission results are summarized below.
 The model output data (VMT, trips, VMT by SCD) is summarized in Table 5-11.
+The output sheets from the EMFAC model runs are included at the end of this Chapter.

 From 2002-2020, ROC on-road mobile source emissions are forecast to decrease as follows: